The Law Offices Of Christelle G. Clement 917-805-1158

 Applicants who have a receipt number for an e-filed application can also check the status of a pending case online.

-• Procedures and Requirements for Obtaining a B-1 Visa
+• Obtaining a B-1 Visa for a Temporary Business Visitor

 The Immigration and Nationality Act (INA) regulates the entry of aliens into the U.S. In the INA, there is a presumption (subject to certain exceptions) that any alien entering the U.S. intends to “immigrate” or remain in...
 Read more.